spencerbertsch1/AI/MazeWorld/report.md

 ```

 There were two real keys to this problem: understanding that the heuristic should apply to the robots as a whole, and the get_successors function should
 store the information regarding which robot's turn it is to move.
+See the **Appendix** at the end of this report to see a full multi-robot search
+spet-by-step.

 ## Blind Robot Evaluation
 After much experimentation with the heuristic function and implementation, the blind robot functionality essentially works as expected.